julstpierre/PenalizedGLMM/README.md

 pglmmBIC = PenalizedGLMM.GIC(modelfit, :BIC);
 ```

-## 3. Calculate Polygenic Risk Score (PRS) on test individuals
+## 3. Calculate Polygenic Risk Score (PRS) on test set

 To make predictions on the test set, we convert PLINK genotype to matrix, using the package [SnpArrays.jl](https://openmendel.github.io/SnpArrays.jl/latest/).
-We convert to additive model (default) and impute missing values.
+We convert to additive model (default) and impute missing values:

 ```julia